nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Commands to Manage Tasks

-Summary of the commands to manage tasks can be found [here](#summary-of-task-commands)
+Summary of the commands to manage tasks can be found [here](#summary-of-task-commands).

 #### Add task to team: `add task`